Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Statement of the main results

-where the~$\epsLimit{i}$ are defined in~\eqref{hyp:alpha_exists} and~$\lambda_{k,\alpha}^{\mathrm{H}}$ is defined in~\eqref{eq:harm_spectrum_enumeration}, while~$\lambda_{k,\beta}$ is the~$k$-th Dirichlet eigenvalue of the operator~\eqref{eq:generator} considered on~$\Lmu(\Omega_\beta)$. \end{theorem} In the above,~$\lambda_{k,\alpha}^{\mathrm H}$ denotes the~$k$-th eigenvalue of some operator with a temperature-independent spectrum defined in~\eqref{eq:global_harmonic_approximation_conj}, the so-called harmonic approximation.
-The vector~$\alpha\in(-\infty,+\infty]^{N} = (\epsLimit{i})_{0\leq i < N}$ encodes the asymptotic distance to the boundary of each critical points in the semiclassical scaling, where we recall Assumption~\eqref{hyp:alpha_exists}.
-Crucially, the limiting eigenvalue~$\lambda_{k,\alpha}^{\mathrm{H}}$ can be expressed in terms of the eigenvalues of one-dimensional harmonic oscillators on the real-half line, with homogeneous Dirichlet boundary conditions, which makes their numerical approximation computationally feasible.
+Crucially, the limiting eigenvalue~$\lambda_{k,\alpha}^{\mathrm{H}}$ is expressible in terms of the eigenvalues of one-dimensional harmonic oscillators on the real-half line (with homogeneous Dirichlet boundary conditions) making their numerical approximation computationally feasible.

-In fact, the proof Theorem~\ref{thm:harm_approx} relies on the estimation of Dirichlet eigenvalues for the operator~$H_\beta$ defined in~\eqref{eq:witten_laplacian}, which grow linearly in~$\beta$ in the low-temperature limit (as suggested by the conjugation~\eqref{eq:witten_laplacian}).

-The proof of Theorem~\ref{thm:harm_approx}, which relies on the construction of approximate eigenvectors for the Witten Laplacian, or so-called harmonic quasimodes, is given in Section~\ref{sec:proof_thm1}.
+The fact that the spectrum of $H_{\beta,\alpha}^{\mathrm{H}}$ scales linearly with $\beta$ is related to the expression~\eqref{eq:witten_laplacian} for the Witten Laplacian~$H_\beta$, which is unitarily equivalent to~$-\beta \cL_\beta$.
+In fact the operator~$H_{\beta,\alpha}^{\mathrm{H}}$ should be understood as a harmonic approximation to~$H_\beta$, in the spirit of~\cite[Chapter 11]{CFKS87}.
+The proof of Theorem~\ref{thm:harm_approx}, relies on the construction of approximate eigenvectors for~$H_\beta$, or so-called harmonic quasimodes, and is given in Section~\ref{sec:proof_harm_approx}.

-In the case where there is only one minimum far from the boundary (i.e.~\eqref{hyp:one_minimum} is satisfied), then~$\lambda_2^{\mathrm{H}}>0$, and Theorem~\ref{thm:harm_approx} is sufficient to determine the leading-order asymptotic of the second eigenvalue~$\lambda_{2,\beta}$.
-However,~$\lambda_1^{\mathrm{H}}=0$, and so a finer analysis is necessary to treat the first eigenvalue.